drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 If you use a CHD file 'Simple Launcher' will mount it in a virtual drive.
 For this logic to work you need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
 This emulator require BIOs and system files to work.
-These files need to be inside the roms folder.
+These files need to be inside the roms folder.<br>
+You can download this emulator on the [Official Website](https://github.com/captainys/TOWNSEMU/releases).<br>

 ## LaserDisk